GEORGIA ORAL HEALTH COALITION, INC.

 9.1 Contracts.
 The Board may authorize any officer or officers, agent or agents of the Corporation, in addition to the officers so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name and on behalf of the Corporation.
 Such authority must be in writing and may be general or confirmed to specific instances.

 9.2 Checks, Drafts, Notes, Etc. All checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the Corporation shall be signed by such officer or officers, agent or agents of the Corporation and in such other manner as may from time to time be determined by resolution of the Board.
-In the absence of such determination by the Board, such instruments shall be signed by the Treasurer or an assistant treasurer and countersigned by the Chair or the Vice-Chair of the Corporation.
+In the absence of such determination by the Board, such instruments shall be signed by the Treasurer or an assistant treasurer and countersigned by the President or the Vice-President of the Corporation.